marjacob/ruter/README.md

 # ruter

 *Ruter AS* is a common management company for public transport in Oslo and Akershus in Norway.
 They provide real time travel information and travel planners on their [website](https://ruter.no/) and through an [API](http://api.ruter.no/reisrest/help/).
 This program is an attempt to make that functionality available from the terminal.
+UTF8 characters are supported.

 I do my very best to conform to the [Linux kernel coding style](https://www.kernel.org/doc/Documentation/CodingStyle) at all times.

 ## Building